kantord/LibreLingo/docs/courses/README.md

 - Totally new to LibreLingo?
 Head to the [Basics](#basics) section!
 It will give you a general understanding about things.
 - Want to edit or improve existing courses?
 Check out [this page about editing courses](editing-courses.md).
-- If you want to create new courses (typically suited for course designers or advanced users), go to [this page](creating-courses.md).
+- Want to create a new course?
+Read out [this guide on how to create new courses](creating-courses.md).
+(Advanced)

 ## Basics